precondition/keymapdb/src/posts/keymaps/isaacsa51-halcyon_kyria.md

 OS: [Windows, MacOS, Linux]
 stagger: columnar
 summary: Spanish/English focused for Tiling WM with heavy use of combos for symbols, layer for JetBrain's IDES and OS Switching for tilde usage for the vowels.
 Featuring TFT Display and a Cirque Trackpad to switch from mouse movements to scroll.
-title: Spanish/English Kyria with Cirque Trackpad and OS Toggler.
+title: Spanish/English Kyria with Cirque Trackpad and OS Toggler
 writeup:
 ---